 So the FBI isn't going to find anything new here.

-That's there's there's my prediction.
+There's my prediction.

-They've already spoken to other things.
+They've spoken to other things.

-They've already moved on, I guess, to Miss Ramirez, and then that's the one that came out in the New Yorker piece.
+And that's the one that came out in the New Yorker piece.

 And, you know, that's the one where even the New York Times had said they had attempted to interview over the course of a week several dozen people.

-They couldn't find a single one to corroborate her story, and then saying that Miss Ramirez contacted former Yale classmates asking them if they recalled the incident and told some of them that she could not be certain Mr. Kavanaugh was the one who exposed himself, which at that point tells me, you know, what are they investigating here?
+And then saying that Ms. Ramirez contacted former Yale classmates asking them if they recalled the incident and told some of them that she could not be certain Mr. Kavanaugh was the one who exposed himself, which at that point tells me, you know, what are they investigating here?

-The more shocking thing is even right, and it's you know, right before this whole um most recent phase exploded, I think it was the morning on of the vote.
+The more shocking thing is, even right, and this, you know, right before this whole most recent phase exploded, I think it was the morning of the vote, she actually, her lawyer was telling people she's not even still sure it was him.

-She says, Well, I'm positive he was in the room.
+She says, well, I'm positive he was in the room.

-I I I'm I'm impressed they're even counting this one as a credible allegation, but you know what?
+I'm impressed they're even counting this one as a credible allegation, but you know what?

 Go for it.